JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 ### Interferogram Image
 - ***[Interferogram (Gas-Jet)]*** Scaled gas-jet interferogram image.

 - ***[Open File(s)]*** Open interferogram image(s) file(s) with the presence of gas jet .
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
 The path to opened file is shown in text box above.
+  > **Warning**
+  >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.

 - ***[Interferogram (Ref.)]*** Scaled reference interferogram image.

 - ***[Open File]*** Open an undisturbed interferogram image(s) file(s).
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
 The path to opened file is shown in text box above.
+  > **Warning**
+  >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.

 - ***[Rotate]*** The image rotates in degrees.
 Positive degrees promote counterclockwise rotation.